xxwilliam/group-13-/README.md

     <td>Bachelors in Information Technology or Computer Science and any related Certification or Diploma</td>
    <td>Bachelors of Information technology or diploma of IT, Support Technician Certificate</td>
    <td>Bachelors Degree in Computer Science or IT,relevant Diplomas and Cretification,</td>
-    <td><p>Bachelors in Information Technology or Computer Science,masters in Cyber Forensics, relevant certification and diplomas</td>
+    <td>Bachelors in Information Technology or Computer Science,masters in Cyber Forensics, relevant certification and diplomas</td>
   </tr>
 </table>